What happens in Fairfax County when the lease term ends?

 - Month-to-month --- This will include a large rent increase.

-Sometimes things happen which make a renter to break the lease.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the property owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the rental owner.
+Sometimes things happen that require a tenant to end the lease before the lease term is over.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities